 Q4-Can I stop SIP anytime?

-Yes, SIP is flexible and can be stopped or modified at any time.
+Ans- Yes, SIP is flexible and can be paused or stopped anytime.

 Q5-What is the minimum amount for SIP and RD?